Lyonsaldanha/django_hello_world/README.md

 This Website outputs "hello World"

-This Hello World Website was built  to learn about apps, views, URLs, and the internal Django web server.
-We also worked with Git to track our changes, create a .gitignore file, and generate a requirements.txt file.
+This Hello World Website was built  to learn about apps, views, URLs, and the internal Django web server.Also, I worked with Git to track our changes, create a .gitignore file, and generate a requirements.txt file.